 ESTO NOS SALVARÁ 2023-2024

-In the second space at the Ana Serratosa gallery in Pascual y Genís, 19, the work links with another of Ghada Amer's most famous currents, those linked to a look at women's rights through women's bodies.
+In the first space of the Gallery at street Pascual y Genís, 19, the work connects with another of Ghada Amer's best-known currents: one that focuses on examining women's rights through their bodies.

 Ghada